RaulPPelaez/Naga_KeypadMapper/README.md

 KeypadMapper does not need any dependencies besides having installed `xdotool` http://www.semicomplete.com/projects/xdotool/  (in the oficial ubuntu repositories) and g++

-Change nagastart.sh to adapt the installation to another device.
+Change `nagastart.sh` to adapt the installation to another device.
 You will also have to change a couple of lines in the source code if the device is not listed there, using different inputs and/or different key codes than the Naga Epic, 2014 or Molten - more information in src/naga.cpp.

 Run `sudo bash install.sh` .
-This will compile the source and copy the necesary files (see install.sh for more info)
+This will compile the source and copy the necesary files (see `install.sh` for more info)

+If you don't have supported model or it has not been detected properly you have to change it in `nagastart.sh` to `naga [version]` .

 #USAGE
 The instalation process automatically executes the daemon in the background and set it to start at boot for you.
 But you can still run it manually as follows:

-nagastart.sh does the below process automatically:
+`nagastart.sh` does the below process automatically:

 1) Inits the mapper by calling: `$./naga epic`, `$./naga 2014` or `$./naga molten`